ComaToastUK/cars/README.md

 ## Getting started

 - Make sure you have a recent version of Node.js installed and install yarn globally `npm i -g yarn`
+- `$ cp .env.example .env` to create a .env file in your root directory with default values
-- Run `$ docker-compose up --build` from the project root directory to create your mongodb container.
-If you already have a mongodb instance running on the default port you can change the port in the docker-compose.yaml and you will also have to run the command `$ cp .env.example .env` replacing the port in the CONNECTION_STRING variable with the new port
+- Run `$ docker-compose up --build -d` from the project root directory to create your mongodb container and instantiate the database
 - `$ yarn` to download project dependencies
 - `$ yarn start` to start the application